ShreyasKulkarni19/Covid19_training_with_inference/README.md

 1. Model Setup:
 The model is initialized and trained using different configurations specified in the configs list.
 You can modify this list to try different combinations of learning rates, batch sizes, and optimizers.

-python
-Copy code
 configs = [
     {'device': 'cpu', 'learning_rate': 0.001, 'batch_size': 32, 'optimizer': 'adam', 'weight_decay': 0},
     {'device': 'cuda', 'learning_rate': 0.001, 'batch_size': 32, 'optimizer': 'adam', 'weight_decay': 0},
     # More configurations...
 ]
-2. Running the Experiment:
-Run the main script to train the model with the defined configurations and plot the results:

-bash
-Copy code
-python main.py
 This will run the training for each configuration and generate plots for the following metrics:

 Training and validation loss